william-mx/mxck_ws/README.md

 This line allows the mxck user to execute any command as sudo without being prompted for a password, ensuring the script can run automatically.

 Before rebooting the Jetson and testing our `startup_mxck.sh` script, we want to understand which ROS nodes run when we start the `run_ros_docker.sh` script with the `true` argument.
 First, we look at the Dockerfile in our repository [https://github.com/william-mx/mxck_ws](https://github.com/william-mx/mxck_ws).
-These three lines in the Dockerfile:

 ```
 COPY ./autorun.sh /